VCU-CS-Capstone/cs-25-320-nasa-psyche-mission/Status Reports/Status Report Fall Week 02.md

 Rodrigo Spinola

 ## 1) Accomplishments this week ##
-   - Met as a team and with the advisor and sponser
    - The team created the github repo and added templates
    - We added information into the github templates and are finishing assignemnt 1